 Mgahinga Gorilla National Park

-Mgahinga Gorilla National Park consists of the partly forested slopes of three extinct volcanoes.
+Mgahinga Gorilla National Park, one of the two gorilla parks in Uganda consists of the partly forested slopes of three extinct volcanoes.
 From far away, the huge cones of the Virunga Volcanoes dominate the landscape and beckon you as you approach.
-When you reach the park you can get a great scenery of the area by walking up to the viewpoint located 15 minutes from Ntebeko Gate.
-The park has great biological importance since throughout the climatic changes of the Pleistocene ice ages, mountains like this one provided a refuge for mountain plants and animals that moved up or down the slopes as climate became warmer or cooler.
+When you reach the park, you can get a great scenery of the area by walking up to the viewpoint located 15 minutes from Ntebeko Gate.
+The park, also among the 4 mountain gorilla habitats in the region has great biological importance since throughout the climatic changes of the Pleistocene ice ages, mountains like this one provided a refuge for mountain plants and animals that moved up or down the slopes as climate became warmer or cooler.
 The Virungas are home to a large variety of wildlife including the world’s seriously endangered mountain gorillas.

 Tour Activities at Mgahinga Gorilla National Park

 The park has about 39 mammal and 79 bird species.
 Animals like elephants, leopards, buffaloes and warthogs/bush pig are rarely seen at the park.
 But the most famous and common inhabitants of the park are the mountain gorillas.